OktaEdu/es-delivery-ci4d-customizing-okta-hosted-siw/README.md

 # Lab: Sign in Your Users and Secure Sessions with Okta

-In this [Okta Training](https://www.okta.com/training/) hands-on lab, you will integrate a web application with Okta and deploy the redirect model of authentication.
-After this, you will customize the Okta Sign-In Widget (SIW) using the Branding UI and the Sign-In Page Code Editor.
+In this [Okta Learning](https:/learning.okta.com) hands-on lab, you will integrate a web application with Okta and deploy the redirect model of authentication.

 ## Create Required Free Accounts